Bardolph-Automation-Inc/bardolph/docs/language.rst

 In this example, `the_hue` will have values of 120, 135, 150, 165, and 180.

-You an use `repeat while` for a loop based on a logical condition
+You an use `repeat while` for a loop based on a logical condition:

 .. code-block:: lightbulb